Michigan Highways: Since 1997.

 In "State Trunkline Needs, 1960–1980," a set of maps prepared by the State Highway Dept's Office of Planning, Programming Division in 1960 showing possible additions, upgrades and improvements to the state trunkline system over the ensuing twenty years, MSHD staff made one very major recommendation for the route of M-30: Get rid of it.
 The planners at the MSHD apparently felt that M-30—which ran from M-46 on the Gratiot/Saginaw Co line between Breckenridge and Merrill at that time northerly to M-55/M-76 at West Branch—was unworthy of being a state trunkline highway and marked it on the 1960 planning maps as a "turnback route."
 Approximately two years later, the portion of M-30 south of US-10 at Sanford was turned back to county control, while the rest of the route remaine a state trunkline highway.
 Then nearly 50 years later, M-30 was re-extended back to M-20 west of Midland, and then 63 years later, the remainder of the portion of the route that had been transferred back to county control in the early 1960s was re-assumed into the state trunkline system, restoring M-30 to the configuration it had when the State Highway Dept planners recommended its complete decommissioning in 1960!

 1914 (June 23) – Tbe remainder of the route of Trunk Line 30 (T.L.
-30) is officially determined as a state trunkline route when the 22.2 miles of the route in Gladwin Co are officially assumed into the trunkline highway system from the Ogemaw Co line southerly generally along the present-day route of M-30 to T.L.18 at Van Dyke Rd in the south-central part of the county.
+30) is officially established as a state trunkline route when the 22.2 miles of the route in Gladwin Co are officially assumed into the trunkline highway system from the Ogemaw Co line southerly generally along the present-day route of M-30 to T.L.18 at Van Dyke Rd in the south-central part of the county.

 1917 (July 6) – A new 4.5-mile long alignment of T.L.
 30 is officially assumed into the state trunkline highway system in Gladwin and Ogemaw Cos along the route of present-day M-30 east of the Elk Lake area replacing a 4.5-mile long route along Greenwood and Stillwagon Rds which is cancelled as a state trunkline route and turned back to county control.